JoJoJet/bevy-trait-query/README.md

 ## Note on reliability

-This crate is experimental, and not battle-tested.
-It seems to work in my personal testing, but it very well could contain undefined behavior.
+While this crate has seen some use in the world with no issues yet, it is still quite new and experimental.
 Use with caution (and miri!).

 If you find a bug, please [open an issue](https://github.com/JoJoJet/bevy-trait-query/issues).